Lower Canada Rebellion: Aftermath

 the Lower Canada Rebellion - Exile Bay and France Bay.
 In 1844, they were allowed to return.
 Although they had to pay for their fare home, most had returned by 1845.

 After the military defeat of the Patriotes, Lower Canada was merged with Upper Canada under the Act of Union, passed by the British Parliament.
 The Canadiens had a narrow majority in the new province, but with continued emigration of English-speakers to Canada West, that dominance was short lived.
 Eight years after the Union, the coalition between Louis-Hippolyte LaFontaine and Robert Baldwin achieved elected responsible government in the Province of Canada.
 The instability of this new regime (see Joint Premiers of the Province of Canada) eventually led to the formation of the Great Coalition.
 1867 brought another major constitutional change and the formation of the Canadian Confederation.

 Joseph Schull, author of a book on the rebellion, (Note: Joseph Schull, Rebellion, Macmillan, 1972) once said:

 "For the most part, in the writing of Canadian history in English, the Lower Canada Rebellion was more or less swept under the rug — as an unfortunate incident, perhaps, in the struggle for responsible government.
 It was a lot more than that.
 I don't think one can even begin to understand French Canada until the size and scope of its wounds in those troubles is realized...Some of the effects of that rebellion are still stamped on our national character and still eating at us."

 The Lower Canada Rebellion, along with the Upper Canadian Rebellion, is often seen as an example of what might have occurred in the United States if the American Revolutionary War had failed.
 In Quebec, the rebellion, as well as the parliamentary and popular struggle, is now commemorated as the Journée nationale des Patriotes (National Patriots' Day) on the Canadian statutory holiday, Victoria Day.
-Since the late 20th century, the day has become a symbol for the Quebec independence movement and, to a lesser extent, a symbol of Canada's small republican movement.
+Since the late 20th century, the day has become a symbol for the Quebec independence movement and, to a lesser extent, a symbol of Canada's republican movement.